 What is a drop-in tub?

-This bathtub type is dropped into a recessed structure, with the finished tub rim exposed around the entire perimeter.
-These bathtubs can be dropped into a finished frame anywhere that the structure is built—in the center of a large bathroom, in the corner of a more modest-sized bathroom, or even out on a deck.
-Plus you can easily add a showerhead.
+A drop-in tub is installed within a recessed structure, with the finished tub rim exposed around the entire perimeter.
+These bathtubs can be dropped into a finished frame anywhere that the structure is built—in the center of a large bathroom, in the corner of a modest-sized bathroom, or on a deck.

 Size & Shape